ssenmosip/mosip-temp-documentation/Registration-client---Real-bio-metric-service-integration.md

-# Registration client - Real biometric device registration and installation
+# Registration client - Real biometric device integration
    This document contains information regarding the installation of biometric devices and how to register the biometric device for capturing the biodata.

 ## REQUIRED BINARIES